lvjuan1234/lv/readme.txt

 Git is a  distibute version system.
-GIt  is free under GpL.
+GIt  is free
+Creating a new